 - Clotworthy Arts Centre, AntrimLBU, Antrim Castle Gardens, Randalstown Road, Antrim, BT41 4LH.

 - Marino Conference CentreNUI, Dublin, Ireland.
 For Garda vetting please contact firstname.lastname@example.org.

 - Carnloch Court Training CentreNUI, The Glen Cork, Ireland.
 For Garda vetting please contact email@example.com.

 Selected from APAC's faculty of 12 specialist play therapy and creative arts facilitators.

 APAC in collaboration with the National University of Ireland

-Irish Courses - €3950 including University Registration fee
+Irish Courses (Cork and Dublin) - €3950 including University Registration fee

 After successful application you can pay online at Play Therapy Shop